Medhmitra/AI-Description/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-# Install Dependencies
+## Install Dependencies

-For the Frontend (React)
+####For the Frontend (React)
-cd desc
+-cd desc
-npm install
+-npm install
-npm install react-router-dom
+-npm install react-router-dom
-npm install react-icons
+-npm install react-icons
-npm run dev
+-npm run dev

-For the Backend (Node.js + Express)
+###For the Backend (Node.js + Express)
-cd desc
+-cd desc
-npm install express cors body-parser node-fetch node server.js
+-npm install express cors body-parser node-fetch
+-node server.js